HexiPi/contact-form/README.md

     //The result of the form submission (one of the options of the FormRes enum)
     formSubmitResult: FormRes,

+    //The optional value of the background color of the page the ContactForm
+    //component;
+    //This helps determine the appropriate font color that the ContactForm
+    //component should use
+    //NOTE: This does not specify the ContactForm component's
+    //actual background color
+    backgroundColor?: string,

     //The callback that is executed after the form is submitted
     //The "formData" parameter holds the data that was submitted on the form